RyuuXS/Reforestation/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.